 Securing repeat customers is the lifeline of any eCommerce business, but this is especially true in the realm of eCommerce where many consumers are still reluctant to shop.
-With that in mind, You work hard day and night to acquire your customers.
+With that in mind, You work hard day and night to retain your customers.
 You’ve likely spent a lot of resources marketing your business, raising awareness, and getting people to walk through your doors.
-Seeking out new customers is time-consuming and can be costly.
+Seeking out new customers is not just a time taking task but can be costly as well.
 Conversely, encouraging the customers you already have to make a repeat purchase is often easier and more effective.

 In the marketing world, retention is tedious and optimization especially around acquiring new customers is sexy.
 I don’t believe you“close” a sale—you “open” a relationship.
 Effective marketing is an equilibrium – it’s the equal balance of getting customers, and keeping them.
 The question is, how do you get them to come back?

 Here are some suggestions to put the odds better in your favor

 the first thing you should focus on is customer satisfaction.
 Make sure everyone is satisfied when they shop with you.
 Besides product quality, customer service has the biggest impact on customer satisfaction.
 Bad customer service can push away.
 That makes the customer support department the first place you want to put your efforts.

 The root of retention and loyalty comes to service.
 Create a good experience, that’s consistent and predictable, and you have a shot at customer retention.